CCBDA-UPC/Assignments-2025/Lab07.md

 - **Trace errors and exceptions** (e.g., frequent exceptions or stack traces).
 - **Monitor traffic spikes** (e.g., number of requests or user activity).

-Using the above configuration, ELK is only going to receive the logs sent to the `django` logger which in the code is selected using the code: `logger = logging.getLogger('django')`.
+Using the configuration deployed in this lab session, ELK is only going to receive the logs sent to the `django` logger which in the code is selected using the code: `logger = logging.getLogger('django')`.
 The rest of the log records produced by `django.server` or other web application components are either sent to the console or to the AWS S3 bucket.